Membership and Auditions

 HOW MAY I AUDITION TO BECOME A PERFORMING MEMBER?

-Auditions for new singers are held principally in the months of August, January, and March, though an audition may be requested throughout the year to insure a spot in the next concert or season.
+Auditions for new singers are held principally in the months of September, January, and March, though an audition may be requested throughout the year to ensure a spot in the next concert or season.

 Auditions consist of meeting with the Artistic Director who will: